nearform/mira/docs/quick-start/README.md

 8. Approve roles creation

 9. Mirroring
     __Note:__ CI/CD assumes [github actions](https://github.com/features/actions) are used for code mirroring into AWS CodeCommit.
-See `.github` directory for more information.
+See the `.github` directory for more information.
     Otherwise, the developer is responsible for mirroring the code into the dedicated AWS CodeCommit or use AWS CodeCommit directly.

     1. Create a secret with the name `iamusercodecommit`.